korayyenal/korayyenal/README.md

 <h1 align="center">Hi 👋, I'm Koray</h1>

-I'm a 28-year-old Data Scientist based in Montréal, QC.
-In the past, I worked as an analytical consultant at Google.
+I'm a 28 year old data scientist based in Montréal, Canada.
+Previously, I worked as an analytical consultant at Google.
 Currently, you'll find me doing machine learning and analytics projects, or writing movie reviews on letterboxd.

 - 👯 I’m looking to collaborate on ML projects with applications in banking or insurance.
 - ⚡ Fun fact: My name means "coral reef" in French and "red moon" in Turkish.